wnordmann/sdk/docs/api/Login.md

 `Login` (component)
 ===================

-Login dialog for integration with GeoServer securiry.
+Login dialog for integration with GeoServer security.

 Props
 -----